GiovanniGatti/socratic-bench/README.md

 # Socratic Bench

-`socraticbench` is a research framework and benchmark dedicated to building and evaluating LLMs that teach by asking, not just answering — with a commitment to developing the best AI tutors for real learning.
+`socratic-bench` is a research framework and benchmark dedicated to building and evaluating LLMs that teach by asking, not just answering — with a commitment to developing the best AI tutors for real learning.

 ## 🧠 Motivation